 - 1. Calculate the mean absorbance value (OD450) for each set of reference standards, controls and samples. - 2.
-Construct a standard curve by plotting the mean absorbance obtained for each reference standard against its concentration in ng/ml on graph paper, with absorbance on the vertical (y) axis and concentration on the horizontal (x) axis. - 3.
-Using the mean absorbance value for each sample, determine the corresponding concentration of troponin I (ng/ml) from the standard curve.
-Depending on experience and/or the availability of computer capability, other methods of data reduction may be employed. - Patient samples with cTnI concentrations greater than 100 ng/ml should be diluted 10-fold with vender's Troponin I Sample Diluent.
-The final cTnI values should be multiplied by 10 to obtain cTnI results in ng/ml.
+Construct a standard curve by plotting the mean absorbance obtained for each reference standard against its concentration in ng/mL on graph paper, with absorbance on the vertical (y) axis and concentration on the horizontal (x) axis. - Using the mean absorbance value for each sample, determine the corresponding concentration of troponin I (ng/mL) from the standard curve.
+Depending on experience and/or the availability of computer capability, other methods of data reduction may be employed. - 4.
+Patient samples with cTnI concentrations greater than 75 ng/mL should be diluted 10-fold with vendor's Troponin I Sample Diluent.
+The final cTnI values should be multiplied by 10 to obtain cTnI results in ng/mL.